How to Visit Colonia Suiza from Bariloche

 Known locally as the Feria Artesanal, this is a market that sets up on Sundays and Wednesdays (during high season) and it’s a nice place to pick up some regional souvenirs.

-Here you can purchase all sorts of handcrafted and local goods like jams, honey, chocolate, lavender soaps, wood carvings, knit sweaters, ponchos and so much more.
+Here you can purchase all sorts of handcrafted and local goods like jams, honey, artisanal chocolate, lavender soaps, wood carvings, knit sweaters, ponchos and so much more.

 Across the fair, you’ll also find the Patio de Comidas, which is an outdoor food court surrounded by stalls selling empanadas, hamburgers, choripan (sausage on a bun) and lots of other quick meals.